freeCodeCamp/freeCodeCamp/curriculum/challenges/english/20-upcoming-python/learn-lambda-functions-by-building-a-expense-tracker/657ee2baaadeaa670bc238ac.md

 ```

-Make sure the parameter `expenses_from_category` is converted to a list
+Make sure the `expenses_from_category` parameter is converted to a list.

 ```js
 ({